 - to work from home, if possible, or (as an alternative) to work in shifts to avoid as much contact with others as possible, if possible;

-- for vulnerable people (the elderly and those with weakened immune systems): avoid public transport;
+- for vulnerable people (the elderly and those with weakened immune systems) to avoid public transport; and

-- to only use public transport if strictly necessary and to wear (non-medical) face masks on public transport (mandatory from 1 June 2020); and
+- to only use public transport if strictly necessary and to wear (non-medical) face masks on public transport (mandatory from 1 June 2020).
+From 1 July 2020, however, public transport can be used for non-essential travel again.

 Additionally, employers should ensure that they are taking any necessary steps to protect their employees.
 Under the Dutch Working Conditions Act and the Dutch Civil Code, all employers have generic health and safety obligations to keep employees informed about health risks that may arise in carrying out their duties and ensure that working practices do not create undue risks to employees.
-The extent of such obligations is to some degree vague and depends on the (developing) situation.
+However, we note that the extent of such obligations is to some degree vague and depends on the (developing) situation.

-• Put used tissues in the bin immediately;
+• cut used tissues in the bin immediately;

 We further recommend notifying employees where they can access more information if they are concerned.